009shanshukla/lan-talk/README.md

 # lan-talk

-CeNet is a client server application written in Python with a nice User Interface in PyQT that lets you to connect to multiple people over same network and share files and texts in a group or privately.
+lan-talk is a client server application written in Python with a nice User Interface in PyQT that lets you to connect to multiple people over same network and share files and texts in a group or privately.

 # Prerequisite: